GlobalDataBarometer/handbook/docs/guidance/responding.md

 ## The research journal

-The survey tool contains a Research Journal for each indicator.
+In conjunction with each indicator, the survey tool offers a research journal.
 Researchers should use this to briefly record the steps they take to carry out their research.
 The research journal is not published, but is used to support the review process.

 ??? example "For example..."

-	The example research journal below describes the steps taken to respond to an indicator.
+	In this example, the research journal entry describes the steps taken to respond to an indicator:

 	"Followed source guidance to look at DLA Piper Data Protection Laws database & Greanleaf tables of privacy laws: used this to review Part 1 elements.

 	Searched with Google for 'UK Data Protection Migrants' based on past awareness of 'immigration exemption' and looked at first three results.
 Sources used included in the supporting evidence section.

 	Searched for 'Data Protection COVID-19' and reviewed content from the ICO: looked for best source to use, and confirmed dates of documents.

-	Checked results when talking with Civil Society informant on April 2nd to discuss a number of different questions.
-Discussed whether Migrants judgement should be 'No' or 'Part' - see justification for conclusion."
+	Checked results when talking with civil society informant on May 22nd to discuss a number of different questions.
+Discussed whether migrants judgement should be 'No' or 'Part' - see justification for conclusion."

 	![Example research journal](/img/research-journal.png)

 ## Existence sub-questions

-For each indicator, the handbook contains a '**Definitions and identification**' ****section describing the governance arrangements, capabilities, types of data, or use cases to look for.
+For each indicator, the handbook contains a 'Definitions and identification' section, describing the governance arrangements, capabilities, types of data, or use cases to look for.
 The researcher should check carefully whether anything meeting this definition exists in the country and should locate the best possible examples to assess.
 The existence sub-question will then ask for an assessment of the nature of the example identified.

 ### Handling null results